 Remove from the oven and let cool.
 Remove from the oven and let cool.

 Like I said before.
 PERFECT.
 My favorite part was how crispy the outside turned out.
-I don’t know if it was the coconut oil that did that, but it was so good.
-If you see a few white specks in this cornbread, its because I didn’t have enough yellow cornmeal, so I used some white cornmeal too.
+If you see a few white specks in this cornbread, I didn’t have enough yellow cornmeal, so I used some white cornmeal too.